mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Tech giants are ignoring questions over the legality of their EU-US data transfers
+  - SoftBank will bring Bear’s serving robots to Japan, amid restaurant labor shortages
      <hr/>

-      - *A survey of responses from more than 30 companies to questions about how they’re approaching EU-US data transfers in the wake of a landmark ruling (aka Schrems II) by Europe’s top court in July, which struck down the flagship Privacy Shield over US surveillan…*
+      - *SoftBank has been quite bullish on Bear Robotics this year, beginning with leadership in a $32 million Series A back in January.
+It’s easy to see why the investment firm believes that this is the breakthrough moment for the Bay Area-based startup, as the COVI…*

-  - Roku introduces a new Ultra player, a 2-in-1 'Streambar,' and a new OS with support for AirPlay 2
+  - Watch SpaceX launch 60 more Starlink satellites for its broadband internet service
       <hr/>

-      - *Streaming media device maker Roku is updating its lineup in advance of the holiday season with the addition of two new products: a redesigned version of its high-end Roku Ultra which, for the first time, adds Dolby Vision support as well as Bluetooth.
-The com…*
+      - *SpaceX is launching 60 additional satellites to join the over 500 already on orbit as part of its Starlink global broadband internet constellation.
+The launch is set to take off at 10:22 AM EDT (7:22 AM PDT) and will fly from Kennedy Space Center in Florida. …*

-  - Skydio partners with EagleView for autonomous residential roof inspections via drone
+  - Calling VCs in Rome and Milan: Be featured in The Great TechCrunch Survey of European VC
       <hr/>

-      - *Skydio only just recently announced its expansion into the enterprise and commercial market with hardware and software tools for its autonomous drone technology, and now it’s taking the lid off a brand new big partnership with one commercial partner.
-Skydio w…*
+      - *TechCrunch is embarking on a major new project to survey the venture capital investors of Europe, and their cities.
+Our <a href=”https://forms.gle/k4Ji2Ch7zdrn7o2p6”>survey of VCs in Rome and Milan will capture how the cities are faring, and what changes are …*

-  - Klaxoon launches Board, an interactive meeting product for video calls
+  - Equity Monday: Palantir might have a very eventful hump day
       <hr/>

-      - *A few weeks after teasing its new product, French startup Klaxoon is launching Board, a visual interface that lets you work together during a video call.
-Instead of staring at other people’s faces, you get a shared canvas that you can use for presentations an…*
+      - *Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.
+This is Equity Monday, our weekly kickoff that tracks the latest big news, chats about the coming week, digs into some recent fund…*

-  - Amazon's Prime Day mega sale event will take place October 13-14
+  - Tech giants are ignoring questions over the legality of their EU-US data transfers
       <hr/>

-       - *Holiday shopping season is getting a big head start this year.
-Amazon today announced that it will hold Prime Day — its annual mega global sale event on a big range of items, including toys, TVs, electronics, fashion, beauty, kitchen, home, and Amazon Devices…*
+       - *A survey of responses from more than 30 companies to questions about how they’re approaching EU-US data transfers in the wake of a landmark ruling (aka Schrems II) by Europe’s top court in July, which struck down the flagship Privacy Shield over US surveillan…*